Amakudegloria/Divvy-Bike-Share-Analysis-Python/README.md

 7. What is the overall travel time so far?
 8. What is the Average travel time so far?
 9. What are the various User Types and their Trip Durations.
-10. gender and age distribution of Users.
+10. Gender and age distribution of Users.

 ### The Files You will need the three city dataset files: